benncaramine/Terraform_AWS_Day_1/README.md

 6. Once the deployment is complete, Terraform will output information about the created resources, including the public IP address of the EC2 instance.

-## Configuration

-Adjust the `variables.tf` file to customize the EC2 instance configuration, such as the instance type, AMI, key pair, etc.

 ## Cleanup